ich777/docker-debian-buster/README.md

 ### **ATTENTION:** This container is not finished yet and currently in alpha state.

-If you got any questions, suggestions for improvements or can help with the password issue above please feel free to open an issue on my Github or write a forum post.
+If you got any questions, suggestions for improvements or can help feel free to open an issue on my Github or write a forum post.

 ## Env params
 | Name | Value | Example |